kingdonb/materialize-jekyll/about.md

 #### Current Patch Level - v2.21.3 (latest)

-The [v2.21.3][] release includes fresh buildpacks from upstream, some important security updates for nginx, as well as some new configuration headers in the router component, e2e testing, and other changes as documented in the changelog which you can find packaged in the chart.
+The [v2.21.3][] release includes updates for router, and removes the tcell security package which was proprietary, and our team no longer has access to.
+The previous release notably updated buildpacks and controller, and numerous other fixes which are enumerated in full on the changelogs.

-The [2.21.3 changelog][] is baked into the chart tarball, and will be posted on the docs site soon, with our next round of documentation updates as per usual.
+The [2.21.3 changelog][] is on the docs site, as usual.

 This release is tested and known to work with K8s clusters on <b>Amazon Web Services</b>, <b>Azure Kubernetes Service</b>, we also support users on <b>Google Kubernetes Engine</b> and <b>Kubernetes on DigitalOcean Engine</b>.
-Every release is always tested on <a href="https://github.com/kubernetes/minikube">Minikube</a>, too.
+Every release is tested on <a href="https://github.com/kubernetes/minikube">Minikube</a>, too.

 #### License